cristhianchr/cristhianchr/README.md

 ## 👋 Hi, I'm Cristhian!

-I’m a Mechanical-Electrical Engineering graduate from Universidad de Piura, Peru, on  a journey to become a Data Scientist with a focus on industrial challenges.
+I’m a Mechanical-Electrical Engineering graduate from Universidad de Piura, Peru, on  a journey to become a Data Scientist with a focus on solving industrial challenges.
 My research interests lies in **Signal Processing** and **Computer Vision** with applications in **Electrical and Electronics Engineering**.

 ## 💻 Tech stack
 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)